Kennisland/diligentsearch.eu/app/readme-config.md

 	http://askubuntu.com/questions/763336/cannot-enter-phpmyadmin-as-root-mysql-5-7

 ## Server configuration

+Important, the apache2 configuration exaplianed before has to match with content of the db-access.js file (especially server routes and port on which server will be listening)

 The server is written with nodeJs.
 First, download dependecies by fetching packages specified in the package.json file: